 How to Calculate Leverage, Margin, and Pip Values in Forex

-Although most trading platforms calculate profits and losses, used margin and useable margin, and account totals, it helps to understand how these things are calculated so that you can plan transactions and can determine what your potential profit or loss could be.
+Although most trading platforms calculate profits and losses, used margin and useable margin, and account totals, it helps to understand these calculations so that you can plan transactions and determine potential profits or losses.

 Leverage and Margin

 Most forex brokers allow a very high leverage ratio, or, to put it differently, have very low margin requirements.
-This is why profits and losses can be so great in forex trading even though the actual prices of the currencies themselves do not change all that much—certainly not like stocks.
+This is why profits and losses vary greatly in forex trading even though currency prices do not change all that much — certainly not like stocks.
 Stocks can double or triple in price, or fall to zero; currency never does.
-Because currency prices do not vary substantially, much lower margin requirements is less risky than it would be for stocks.
+Because currency prices do not vary substantially, much lower margin requirements are less risky than it would be for stocks.
 Note, however, that there is considerable risk in forex trading, so you may be subject to margin calls when currency exchange rates change rapidly.

 Before 2010, most brokers allowed substantial leverage ratios, sometimes up to 400:1, where a $100 deposit would allow a trader to trade up to $40,000 worth of currency.
 Such leverage ratios are still sometimes advertised by offshore brokers.
 However, in 2010, US regulations limited the ratio to 100:1.
 Since then, the allowed ratio for US customers has been reduced even further, to 50:1, even if the broker is located in another country, so a trader with a $100 deposit can only trade up to $5000 worth of currencies.
 In other words, the minimum margin requirement is set at 2%.
 The purpose of restricting the leverage ratio is to limit the risk.

-The margin in a forex account is often referred to as a performance bond, because it is not borrowed money but only the amount of equity needed to ensure that you can cover your losses.
-In most forex transactions, nothing is actually being bought or sold, only the agreements to buy or sell are exchanged, so borrowing is unnecessary.
+The margin in a forex account is often called a performance bond, because it is not borrowed money but only the equity needed to ensure that you can cover your losses.
+In most forex transactions, nothing is bought or sold, only the agreements to buy or sell are exchanged, so borrowing is unnecessary.
 Thus, no interest is charged for using leverage.
 So if you buy $100,000 worth of currency, you are not depositing $2,000 and borrowing $98,000 for the purchase.
 The $2,000 is to cover your losses.
 Thus, buying or selling currency is like buying or selling futures rather than stocks.